 Crizanlizumab-tmca an antibody that blocks a protein called P-selectin.
 Antibodies are proteins designed in a lab to bind to a specific molecule in the body.
 P-selectin is a protein on cells along the inner wall of blood vessels.
-P-selectin normally controls how white blood cells stick to blood vessel walls after injury.1
+P-selectin normally controls how white blood cells stick to blood vessel walls after injury.2

 In SCD, P-selectin adheres sickle cells to blood vessel walls.
 P-selectin can also be found on platelets, and it can also cause platelets, white blood cells, and red blood cells to stick together.
 This blocks blood flow through small blood vessels and causes acute pain crises.
 By blocking P-selectin, Adakveo prevents sickle cells from sticking to blood vessel walls, platelets, red blood cells, and white blood cells.
-This maintains normal blood flow and reduces pain crises.1,2
+This maintains normal blood flow and reduces pain crises.2,3

 What are the possible side effects of Adakveo?

-The most common side effects of Adakveo include:4
+The most common side effects of Adakveo include:1

 - Back pain

 - Joint stiffness

 Serious side effects of Adakveo can occur when the body has a reaction to the IV infusion.
 These side effects usually appear immediately (within a day) of the infusion and most commonly occurred with the first and second infusions.
-Possible symptoms of an infusion-related reaction include:4
+Possible symptoms of an infusion-related reaction include:1